JUNE-AUGUST ・ 10 WEEKS・ HOST FAMILY OR TEACHER HOUSING ・ TEACH COMPUTER LITERACY

 Your life outside the classroom is with a local host family or on school grounds with other Namibian teachers who quickly become your in-country family.
 In either case, you have your own room, and you can expect to bulk up those arm muscles as you carry water from the spigot.
 While you live within walking distance of your school, it’s common for placements to be a few hours outside of a larger town, however, living in rural Africa doesn’t mean you’ll be at a loss for things to do.

 The cost of the Namibia Summer program is $4,990.
-This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, a small stipend to cover teaching-related expenses, 24-hour field staff support, room and board, and alumni support and networking.
+This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, 24-hour field staff support, room and board, and alumni support and networking.